kvarak/dnd/docs/_Rules/5-rules-adventuring.md

 - #### Benefits of a Long rest
   You must have at least 1 hit point at the start of a **Long rest** rest to gain its benefits.
 Otherwise you regain 1 hp and become conscious at the end of the rest.

+- #### Resting in Armor
+  Sleeping in armor can make it difficult to recover fully during a long rest.

+  When you finish a long rest during which you slept in armor, after you selected the benefits, make an Constitution (*Physique - Endurance - Armor familiarity*) check against DC 5 (light armor), DC 10 (medium) or DC 15 (heavy).

+  If you succeed you gain the benefits as usual.
+On a failed check you gain no benefits, unless you selected to regain hit points or HD, in which case you regain half the usual amount.

 - <div class="block classTable frame" markdown="1">

   ##### When you finish a <b>Long rest</b>, you gain the following benefits